 The reason many organizations decide to step into social media is to increase their marketing capabilities by meeting their customers where they are: online.

 Social media is meant to assist people with their communications and allow two-way communication in popular formats.
-As such, it is important that you approach all of your social media with a goal of listening, observing, and responding in helpful ways.
+As such, it is important that you approach all of your social media with a goal of providing top-notch customer service by listening, observing, and responding in helpful ways.

 This is not the place for hard selling.
 Rather, cultivate your relationships and take care to establish trust and personality.
 Only after achieving these should you mention ways that what you offer can fulfill their needs.